fosslife/grambot/README.md

 ## License
-grambot is licensed under MIT
+grambot is licensed under MIT.
+Please see LICENSE file for more information